-A.S.
-Degree Approved through the Massachusetts Department of Higher Education Program Advisor: Reena Bucknell, 413-236-4551
+Program Advisor: Reena Bucknell, 413-236-4551

-The Criminal Justice program offers career preparation for law enforcement at the local, state, or federal level; corrections; private security; and other criminal justice work.
+Approved through the Massachusetts Department of Higher Education The Criminal Justice program offers career preparation for law enforcement at the local, state, or federal level; corrections; private security; and other criminal justice work.
 Courses also provide upgrading of skills for those currently in the field.
 A student planning on studies at the baccalaureate level should work closely with a Criminal Justice advisor to select courses that will be acceptable to the college and program to which the student plans to transfer.
 These majors include but are not limited to criminal justice, sociology, paralegal, political science, police science, criminology, and public administration.
 This is a Quinn Bill eligible program.

-- use effective verbal, nonverbal, and written communication; - · demonstrate an understanding of ethical standards in the criminal justice system and apply these standards to practical situations; - · describe the functions and interrelationships of the major components of the criminal justice system; - explain the diversity of viewpoints and experiences within society; - · analyze how perceptions are affected by culture; - · identify a social problem, develop a problem-solving approach, and evaluate effective and appropriate responses
+- use effective verbal, nonverbal, and written communication; - demonstrate an understanding of ethical standards in the criminal justice system and apply these standards to practical situations; - describe the functions and interrelationships of the major components of the criminal justice system; - explain and illustrate the diversity of viewpoints and experiences within society; - analyze how perceptions are affected by culture; - identify a social problem, develop a problem-solving approach, and evaluate effective and appropriate responses